-Current position Next stage Timing of next stage Fire, rescue and ambulance services " Review information " Once NSW Option currently under consideration: when NSW Government decides Government has announced a decision 1.
-Functions provided on both sides of border as per existing MOU between the ACT and NSW Governments whether to move to a property based Commentary: emergency services There are two areas of interest in relation to fire and rescue services: provision and funding. levy, or at least five years prior to homes Provision being built and occupied on the NSW There is a currently a MOU between the ACT and NSW Governments which allows for the provision of emergency services across the border.
+Current position Next stage Timing of next stage Fire, rescue and ambulance services " Review information " Once NSW Option currently under consideration: when NSW Government decides Government has announced a decision Functions provided on both sides of border as per existing MOU between the ACT and NSW Governments Commentary: There are two areas of interest in relation to fire and rescue services: provision and funding.
+Provision There is a currently a MOU between the ACT and NSW Governments which allows for the provision of emergency services across the border.
 This includes fire and rescue services, rural fire services and ambulance services.
 The first MOU was prepared in 2003 and it has been regularly reviewed and updated since that time.
-Fire and rescue services officers from both sides of the also border meet regularly for planning and coordination purposes. lands The ACT Ambulance Service is responsible for providing emergency and non emergency ambulance and aeromedical ambulance services to the ACT and surrounding south east NSW region.
+Fire and rescue services officers from both sides of the also border meet regularly for planning and coordination purposes.
+The ACT Ambulance Service is responsible for providing emergency and non emergency ambulance and aeromedical ambulance Government decides whether to move to a property based emergency services levy, or at least five years prior to homes being built and occupied on the NSW lands services to the ACT and surrounding south east NSW region.
 ACTAS also provides intensive care paramedics to, and conducts the day-to-day management of, the Snowy Hydro SouthCare helicopter.
 Snowy Hydro SouthCare is a joint initiative of the governments of NSW and the ACT, and provides aeromedical rescue and retrieval services to the ACT and south eastern NSW, including within YVC.
 Funding In relation to the funding of services, the State Emergency Services Act 1989, Fire Brigades Act 1989 and Rural Fires Act 1997 require councils in NSW to contribute to funding the SES, Fire and Rescue NSW and Rural Fire Service.
 The contribution amount is related to the cost of providing services in each area and is determined by the Minister/s.
 Councils must pay the contributions from their consolidated funds.
 From 1 July 2010, council contributions to the SES have been calculated based on population.
-In October 2012 the NSW Government undertook consultation on the findings of a review of the emergency services funding system n NSW.
+In October 2012 the NSW Government undertook consultation on the findings of a review of the emergency services funding system in NSW.
 The review proposed a property based levy replace the existing system.
 The Government has since deferred making a decision on the proposed change to a property based levy until it has assessed the outcomes of the introduction of a similar levy in Victoria in July 2013.
 Given that changes may occur in funding arrangements, the way in which emergency services contributions are calculated and paid in the West Belconnen community in NSW should be reviewed once NSW Government has made an announcement about the future funding arrangements, or at least five years prior to homes being built and occupied on the NSW lands.
 All properties in the ACT must pay a fire and emergency services levy as part of their rates.
 In 2013/14, the levy is \$120.